malminhas/trains/KubernetesNotes.md

 # trains - Docker and Kubernetes
+Detailed notes on building a Docker image for trains and using it in a Kubernetes cluster.

 ## Creating a Docker image
 1. Create minimal Dockerfile without creds being copied over: